 BANQUET (CONTINUED).-THE SCOP'S SONG OF FINN AND HNÆF.
-And the atheling of earlmen to each of the heroes Each of Beowulf's companions receives a costly gift.
-Who the ways of the waters went with Beowulf, A costly gift-token gave on the mead-bench, Offered an heirloom, and ordered that that man 5 With gold should be paid for, whom Grendel had erstwhile Wickedly slaughtered, as he more of them had done Had far-seeing God and the mood of the hero The fate not averted: the Father then governed All of the earth-dwellers, as He ever is doing; 10 Hence insight for all men is everywhere fittest, Forethought of spirit! much he shall suffer Of lief and of loathsome who long in this present Useth the world in this woful existence.
+And the atheling of earlmen to each Each of Beowulf's companions receives a of the heroes costly gift.
+Who the ways of the waters went with Beowulf, A costly gift-token gave on the mead-bench, Offered an heirloom, and ordered that that man 5 The warrior killed by Grendel is to be paid for in gold.
+With gold should be paid for, whom Grendel had erstwhile Wickedly slaughtered, as he more of them had done Had far-seeing God and the mood of the hero The fate not averted: the Father then governed All of the earth-dwellers, as He ever is doing; 10 Hence insight for all men is everywhere fittest, Forethought of spirit! much he shall suffer Of lief and of loathsome who long in this present Useth the world in this woful existence.
 There was music and merriment mingling together 15 Hrothgar's scop recalls events in the reign of his lord's father.
-Touching Healfdene's leader; the joy-wood was fingered, Measures recited, when the singer of Hrothgar On mead-bench should mention the merry hall-joyance Of the kinsmen of Finn, when onset surprised them: "The Half-Danish hero, Hnæf of the Scyldings, Hnæf, the Danish general, is treacherously attacked while staying at Finn's castle.
-On the field of the Frisians was fated to perish.
-Sure Hildeburg needed not mention approving The faith of the Jutemen: though blameless entirely, When shields were Queen Hildeburg is not only wife of Finn, but a kinswoman of the murdered Hnæf. darlings, Of bairns and brothers: they bent to their fate 25 With war-spear wounded; woe was that woman.
-Not causeless lamented the daughter of Hoce The decree of the Wielder when morning-light came and She was able 'neath heaven to behold the destruction Of brothers and bairns, where the brightest of earth-joys 30 Finn's force is almost exterminated.
+Touching Healfdene's leader; the joy-wood was fingered, Measures recited, when the singer of Hrothgar On mead-bench should mention the merry halljoyance Of the kinsmen of Finn, when onset surprised them: "The Half-Danish hero, Hnæf of the Scyldings, Hnæf, the Danish general, is treacherously attacked while staying at Finn's castle.
+20 On the field of the Frisians was fated to perish.
+Sure Hildeburg needed not mention approving The faith of the Jutemen: though blameless entirely, When shields were shivered she was Queen Hildeburg is not shorn of her darlings, kinswoman of the murdered Hnæf.
+Of bairns and brothers: they bent to their fate 25 With war-spear wounded; woe was that woman.
+Not causeless lamented the daughter of Hoce The decree of the Wielder when morning-light came and She was able 'neath heaven to behold the destruction Of brothers and bairns, where the brightest of earth-joys 30 She had hitherto had: all the henchmen of Finn Finn's force is almost exterminated.